 Data demands along the way

 Brokers, distributors, and importers face unique challenges in today’s food and beverage landscape.
-With a heightened focus on documentation and recordkeeping, these critical gatekeepers in the food and beverage business face increased pressure to ensure that proper documentation follows each ingredient or finished good along its journey — from the supplier to the customer and every step in between.
+And with a heightened focus on documentation and recordkeeping, these critical gatekeepers face increased pressure to ensure that proper documentation follows each ingredient or finished good along its journey — from the supplier to the customer and every step in between.

-If you’re struggling to act as steward for the CPG industry, know there’s a better way to manage the necessary data.
+So, if you’re struggling to act as a steward for the CPG industry, know there’s a better way.
 Learn more about the potential pitfalls and smarter solutions in this informative ebook.

 A Sneak Preview: Industry Challenges